 44:10: Amberley explains how DEI work necessitates a top-down approach

 Larry Baker: Hello everyone.
 And welcome to the Culture Moments podcast.
 I’m your host, Larry Baker.
-And I’m thrilled to have you join us for our second season called Courageous Conversations with LCW in these episodes, you’ll hear from a panel of guests, from specific communities offering a range of perspectives on the past year, we’ll hear about their own experiences as well as their insights on what’s changed and more importantly, what needs to change to move equity forward.
+And I’m thrilled to have you join us for our second season called Brave Conversations with LCW in these episodes, you’ll hear from a panel of guests, from specific communities offering a range of perspectives on the past year, we’ll hear about their own experiences as well as their insights on what’s changed and more importantly, what needs to change to move equity forward.

 As we all know so much has shifted and changed over the past year and a half.
 And for many of us, we’re still in recovery from a very rough 2020.

 We have a special session today that includes a panel of guests.
 Unfortunately, we couldn’t get everyone together, but in the age of COVID, everyone must learn to adapt, to accommodate each other.
 Nevertheless, we are fortunate to have two excellent guests, Judith Harrison, and Bernard Coleman on the call together.

 Our team at LCW has conducted a separate interview with Amberly Smith, and we will add her thoughts into this conversation to provide us with better insights into the following questions: What’s changed since the murder of George Floyd and the conviction of Derrick Chauvin?
 And then we’ll dig into what the Black community believes needs to change to make sure that true justice happens.

 Judith Harrison: Thank you so much, Larry.
 I am delighted to be here.
 I’m Judith Harrison, Executive Vice President of Global Diversity Equity and Inclusion at Weber Shandwick, which is a leading communications firm.
 I have been there for 16 years or so, and our mission at the firm at this point and going forward is to become the most anti-racist and inclusive agency in our industry.